-5. CETACEAN LINE-TRANSECT DATA FROM TUNA VESSEL OBSERVER PROGRAMS represents an extensive data set in both space and time.
+Marine mammal sighting information collected by fisheries observers aboard tuna purse-seine vessels represents an extensive data set in both space and time.
 Unlike research vessel data that have been collected only seasonally in some years, tuna vessel observer data have been collected year-round since the 1970s throughout the area of the ETP occupied by the fishery.
-Beginning in 1971, NMFS observers aboard U.S. vessels began collecting information on dolphin sightings; however, it was not until 1975 that data were also collected on effort.
+Beginning in 1971, NMFS observers aboard U.S. vessels began collected on effort.
 In 1979, observers of the IATTC began recording dolphin sightings and effort data aboard a subset of trips of vessels of the international purse-seine fleet (Bayliff 2001; IATTC 2014).
-Beginning in 1992, dolphin sightings and effort data have been collected aboard trips of all large purse-seine vessels (>363 t fish-carrying capacity), with very few exceptions due to non-compliance or discrepancies in the estimates of a vessel's capacity.
-These data in aggregate, which span roughly 40 years, represent thousands of vessel trips and hundreds of thousands of dolphin sightings.
+Beginning in 1992, dolphin sightings and effort data have been collected aboard trips of all large purse-seine vessels (>363 t fish-carrying capacity), with very few exceptions due to non-compliance or discrepancies in the estimates of a vessel's fish-carrying capacity.
+These data, which span roughly 40 years, represent thousands of vessel trips and hundreds of thousands of dolphin school sightings.